 The state appealed the ruling.

 If you are facing DWI charges, you need experienced legal counsel.
-Contact Attorney Eric J. Olson for vigorous defense and unrivaled results.
+Contact Olson Defense for vigorous defense and unrivaled results.